k4ustu3h/forkicons/.github/CONTRIBUTING.md

     <item component="ComponentInfo{[PACKAGE_NAME]/[APP_ACIVITY_NAME]}" drawable="[DRAWABLE NAME]" name="[APP NAME]"/>
     ```

 1. Done!
 You're ready to open a pull request.
-Please set `develop` as the base branch.
+Please set `main` as the base branch.

 ### Finding the package and activity name of an app